rmaravar/dmt/README.md

+# Distributed Merkle Tree

 A library that provides abstractions to build an unbalanced merkle tree from a nested group of data set for a user and provides a set of network nodes that has been augmented with structural and authentication information that can be persisted over a Distributed Hash Table (DHT).